 Cut avocados should be refrigerated.
 Just like apples, cut avocados oxidize quickly and turn brown.
 While this does not make them inedible, it is aesthetically unpleasant.
-To save a cut avocado, brush the exposed flesh with lemon juice, cover with cling wrap, and refrigerate.
+To save a cut avocado, brush the exposed flesh with lemon juice, cover tightly with cling wrap, and refrigerate.
 The acidity of the lemon juice helps stop oxidation, as does limiting the amount of oxygen that comes into contact with the flesh of the fruit.
 Alternatively, you can use a store-bought avocado keeper.
 Regardless, use cut avocados as soon as possible.

 The National Center for Home Food Preservation (NCHFP) recommends mashing ripe avocados into a puree prior to freezing because whole or sliced avocados do not freeze well.
 Add a tablespoon of lemon juice to every two avocados to preserve the color.
 Place in a plastic, zip-top bag and remove all of the air before sealing and freezing for up to three months.
 Defrost before using and use immediately to make guacamole or another dip, smoothie, avocado-based dressing, or simply use as a spread.